Irrational Random Utility Models: Irrational random utility models

-To better understand the mechanism underlying our characterization of I-RUMs we next look at RUMs $\mu$ with support on preferences $P_1$ and $P_3$.
+To better understand the mechanism underlying our characterization of I-RUMs, we next look at RUMs with support on preferences $P_1$ and $P_3$.
 Applying the same reasoning as above, one can see that $\mu$ is an I-RUM only if $\mu(P_3)+ \mu(P_3) = \rho(s, cs) + \rho(f, cf) \geq \rho(c,csf) = \mu(P_1)$ implying that $\mu(P_1) \leq 2/3$.
 And, similarly that $\mu(P_1) + \mu(P_1) =\rho(s, fs) + \rho(c, cf) \geq \rho(f,csf) = \mu(P_3)$ implying that $\mu(P_1) \geq 1/3$.
 We thus see that $\mu$ is an I-RUM only if $\mu(P_1) \in [1/3,2/3]$ (or equivalently $\mu(P_3) \in [1/3,2/3]$).
 It is also straightforward to check that all RUMs with $\mu(P_1) \in [1/3,2/3]$ are I-RUMs.

-Note that the preferences $P_1$ and $P_3$ are less "correlated" than those of $P_1$ and $P_2$.
-They are less correlated in the sense that $P_1$ and $P_2$ make the same choices in two menus, whereas $P_1$ and $P_3$ only make the same choices in one menu.
-This observation supports the idea that a less correlated set of preferences imply that a higher proportion of RUMs with support on this set have an irrational representation. \end{customthm}
+Note that the preferences $P_1$ and $P_3$ are less "correlated" than $P_1$ and $P_2$ in the sense that $P_1$ and $P_2$ make the same choices in two menus, whereas $P_1$ and $P_3$ only make the same choices in one menu.
+This observation supports the idea that a less correlated set of preferences implies that a higher proportion of RUMs with support on this set have an irrational representation. \end{customthm}

-In the remainder of this section, we formalize the intuition of Example \ref{ex1.1cc}.
-To do so, we note that in RCM the relationship between $\rho$ and $\mu$ is analogous to the one between joint and marginal distributions and, as a result, it is governed by the well-known Fr\'echet bounds (see Appendix \ref{app: frechet} for a discussion on the Fr\'echet bounds and their application to our framework).
-Our bounds will come as a variation of the Fr\'echet bounds and we will denote them as "correlation bounds" to highlight the important role of correlation between preferences of rational decision-makers to characterize I-RUMs.
-In Appendix \ref{app: frechet}, we also motivate the use of the word "correlation" with a more mathematical intuition.